25D-NM-NDEAOP: Pharmacodynamics

+Chemistry

 The compound is a PEA-NDEPA derivative and is similar in structure to other PEA-NDEPA compounds such as DOM-NDEPA and TMA-2-NDEPA, as well as DOB-NDEPA, DOI-NDEPA, and DOTFM-NDEPA.
 The latter three compounds have been predicted via QSAR modeling to be potent serotonin 5-HT_{2A} receptor agonists.
 A parent compound of 25D-NM-NEAOP is N-(3-diethylamino-3-oxopropyl)-N-methylphenethylamine (N-DEAOP-NMPEA or PEA-NM-NDEPA), which showed weak oxytocic activity in preclinical research.

 Chemical structures of 25D-NM-NDEAOP (25D-NM-NDEPA), DOM-NDEPA, and LSD.
 LSD contains the structures of 25D-NM-NDEAOP and DOM-NDEPA except their 2,5-dimethoxy- and 4-methyl- phenyl ring substitutions.